Amish Cemetery - Dodge City, Kansas

 The Amish Cemetery a few miles southwest of Dodge City, Kansas is all that remains of an early 20th Century Old Order Amish Community in Ford County.
 There are approximately 35 burials in the cemetery, which was active from 1906 - 1930 when a number of AMish families tried to make a go of the High Plains which may not have been the climate they expected.

 Most of the burials were infants or children, often listed with the name of their father, but not their mother.
 A couple are marked as "Unknown Infant God's Child."
-One grave is in a corner, far from the rest and oral history is that it is the grave of a woman who died while her party was passing through.
+One grave is in a corner, far from the rest and oral history is that it is the grave of a woman who wan't part of the community, who died while her party was passing through.

 Although other sources direct visitors to drive south on US-283 to travel to Amish Cemetery, that route includes a rather poor dirt road.
 We recommend traveling 1.5 miles southwest of US-400 on US-53 to the first paved road.
 Drive south 3.3 miles on Fowler Road (106 Road), turn east on Ridge Road and Amish Cemetery is 2/3 mile on the right.